ipkn/dumpable/README.md

-dumpable - C++ STL-like Containers for Blazing-fast Deserialization
+dumpable - Serialization without any serialization codes in C++
 ========

 What is it?